TerminalAddict/loudas.com-website/_posts/2021-03-22-Go-The-Mighty-Cannon.md

 OMG !!! that was so much fun!!
 I'm so keen to go do some more adventures !!!

-The front camera on the Cannon means you can see in front of the truck while doing crazxy stuff!
+The front camera on the Cannon means you can see in front of the truck while doing crazy stuff!
 What a cool feature that I hadn't even considered until I used it.

 Thanks heaps to Teresa for being Teresa and coming with me.